Maelstrom8/Mountain-Blade/README.md

 A: This isn't a question, but I'm also not really a fan of the Combat Module.
 I'm personally looking into disabling the Combat Module, which means disabling all the RBM patches, keeping the AI Module and adding [Warbandlord](https://www.nexusmods.com/mountandblade2bannerlord/mods/3961)

 #### Q: Help I'm getting my ass beat in Tournaments
 A: This is a combined result of using a troop overhaul such as Warlords Battlefield, and using the combat module from RBM.
-You are fighting against random troops, naturally will be hard.
-I might add the mod "Balanced Tournament Armor" to this list, who knows.
+You are fighting against random troops and lords who are using their innate gear and weapons, even if kills are non-lethal, it will naturally will be hard if you are low level with low skills.
+I might add the mod "Balanced Tournament Armor"  to potentially address this and return it to the classic style of tournaments being more fair.

 #### Q: WOW, I seem to making fuckin cash from battle loot, don't you think this is too much?
 A: This question was like a 5 minute observation, but incase people think they might be making too much dineros..
 No. I feel it'll balance out in the long run, especially with Banner Kings, Royal Armory's admission costs and what not.
 I generally don't care if it seems like too much, though.